 Hit save.
 And voila!
 Editors will then review to ensure that the link is the source and not promotional.
 And then, search engines recognize your original blog post as the source of the story!

-Note: HackerNoon only supports canonical links to personal sites with SSL certificates and for companies in our brand as author program.
+Note: HackerNoon only supports canonical links to personal sites in good standing (SSL certificates, etc) with their own T&Cs, and for companies in our brand as author program.

 - This does not apply to generic link backs to a homepage, only to the source of the post.
 Editors have the rights to override this when they see fit.↩